What is a Reasonable Settlement Offer | A Complete Legal Guide

 Red Flags: When Settlement Offers Fall Short

 Low-ball offers are common tactics used by insurance companies.
-Offers below 50% of calculated damages without clear liability disputes signal unreasonable compensation.
+Offers that fail to account for documented damages or unresolved medical issues may warrant closer review.
 Quick settlement offers immediately after accidents often fail to account for developing injuries or long-term complications.

 Be wary of offers that don’t cover all medical expenses or ignore lost future earnings.
 Settlement negotiations require patience and thorough damage assessment before accepting any amount.